rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 The following two sidecar injection methods are available in Istio.

 - Manual injection using `istioctl`.
-- Kubernetes-based [mutating webhook addmission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) automatic sidecar injection method.
+- Kubernetes-based [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) automatic sidecar injection method.

 Whether injected manually or automatically, SIDECAR's injection process follows the following steps.

 1. Kubernetes needs to know the Istio cluster to which the sidecar to be injected is connected and its configuration.
 2. Kubernetes needs to know the configuration of the sidecar container itself to be injected, such as the image address, boot parameters, etc.
-3. Kubernetes injects the above configuration into the side of the application container in accordance with the sidecar injection template and the configuration parameters of the above configuration-filled sidecar.
+3. Kubernetes injects the above configuration into the side of the application container by the sidecar injection template and the configuration parameters of the above configuration-filled sidecar.

 The sidecar can be injected manually using the following command.